ITRS-Group/cordial/docs/tools/geneos/geneos_init_san.md

   -V, --version VERSION              Download this VERSION, defaults to latest.
 Doesn't work for EL8 archives. (default "latest")
-  -A, --archive PATH or URL          PATH or URL to software archive to install -T, --override [TYPE:]VERSION      Override the [TYPE:]VERSION for archive files with non-standard names -e, --env NAME=VALUE               Add an environment variable in the format NAME=VALUE.
-Repeat flag for more values.
-  -g, --gateway HOSTNAME:PORT        Add gateway in the format NAME:PORT.
+  -A, --archive PATH or URL          PATH or URL to software archive to install -T, --override [TYPE:]VERSION      Override the [TYPE:]VERSION for archive files with non-standard names -g, --gateway HOSTNAME:PORT        Add gateway in the format NAME:PORT.
 Repeat flag for more gateways.
   -a, --attribute NAME=VALUE         Add an attribute in the format NAME=VALUE.
 Repeat flag for more attributes.
   -t, --type NAME                    Add a type NAME.
 Repeat flag for more types.